 What is eye cancer?

-Cells in the eye sometimes change and no longer grow or behave normally.
-These changes may lead to non-cancerous (benign) tumours in the eye such as a choroidal hemangioma or an eye mole.
+Cells in or around the eye sometimes change and no longer grow or behave normally.
+These changes may lead to non-cancerous (benign) conditions such as a nevus (eye mole).
+They can also lead to non-cancerous tumours such as a choroidal hemangioma or pterygium.

-Changes to cells of the eye can also cause precancerous conditions.
-This means that the abnormal cells are not yet cancer, but there is a chance that they may become cancer if they aren’t treated.
-The most common precancerous condition of the eye is primary acquired melanosis of the conjunctiva.
+Changes to cells in or around the eye can also cause precancerous conditions.
+This means that the abnormal cells are not yet cancer, but there is a chance that they will become cancer if they aren’t treated.
+The most common precancerous condition of the eye is primary acquired melanosis (PAM) of the conjunctiva.
+Another precancerous condition of the eye is conjunctival intraepithelial neoplasia (CIN).

 Retinoblastoma is the most common eye cancer in children.
 It starts in the cells of the retina.
 Find out more about retinoblastoma.

 Other types of cancer can spread to the eye, but this is not the same disease as primary eye cancer.
 Cancer that starts in another part of the body and spreads to the eye is called eye metastasis.
 Eye metastasis is more common than primary eye cancer.
-It’s usually not treated in the same way as primary eye cancer.
-Most often, cancer spreads to the eye from the breast, lung or gastrointestinal (GI) tract.
+It is not treated in the same way as primary eye cancer.
+Cancer most often spreads to the eye from the breast and lung.

 Expert review and references